Sarah-Jeanne Labrosse

 Sarah-Jeanne Labrosse (born August 16, 1991) is a Canadian actress from Quebec, most noted for her leading role as Donalda in the 2016-2021 television drama series Les Pays d'en haut.
 The role garnered her a Gémeaux Award nomination for Best Actress in a Drama Series in 2017, and an Artis Awards for Best Actress in a Drama Series in 2019.

+Career

 In 2025 she was announced as having a supporting role in the upcoming television series adaptation of Bon Cop, Bad Cop, reprising her childhood role as David Bouchard's daughter Gabrielle in the original film.